 Performances of this mid-size truck are literally identical to the Colorado model.
 It also has petrol and diesel engines as options.
 The base one is 2.5-liter inline-four with 191 lb-ft of torque and 200 horsepower.
 Bearing in mind that this engine consumes 20 mpg in the city and 27 mpg on the highway it is a perfect option for those who don’t need a working truck.
 The bigger engine is GM’s 3.6-liter V-6 paired with the new eight-speed automatic transmission.
 The diesel option is the one with the highest torque production.
 It is the 2.8-liter Duramax four-cylinder with 181 horsepower and 369 lb-ft of torque.
 Combining this powertrain with Sierra-like design and Denali trim you will get a luxury truck with unique design and amazing power and agility.

 2019 Nissan Frontier

 2019 Nissan Frontier will be available in King and Crew cab configuration.
-The novelty is that now even the base, S trim will have respectable features like 5.0-inch color center display, cruise control, air conditioning and Bluetooth connectivity.
-Upper trims will offer 5.8-inch touchscreen with NissanConnect where navigation will be optional.
-Also, adjustable leather front seats with heaters, dual-zone automatic climate control, Rockford Fosgate audio system and 18-inch gloss-black aluminum wheels are available for some extra money.
+The novelty is that now even the base, S trim will have respectable features like 5.0-inch color center display, cruise control, air conditioning, and Bluetooth connectivity.
+Upper trims will offer a 5.8-inch touchscreen with NissanConnect where navigation will be optional.
+Also, adjustable leather front seats with heaters, dual-zone automatic climate control, Rockford Fosgate audio system, and 18-inch gloss-black aluminum wheels are available for some extra money.